The Trek Bloggers

-I'm a 34 year old sober, queer and transgender woman (she/her) who thru-hiked the Appalachian Trail NOBO in 2021, the Bay Circuit Trail in 2021 (FKT) and will be hiking the Arizona Trail in October and November of 2021.
+I'm a 34 year old sober, queer and transgender woman (she/her).
+In 2021, I thru-hiked the Appalachian Trail, the Bay Circuit Trail (FKT) and the Arizona Trail.
+I'll be thru-hiking the CDT NOBO in spring 2022.
 I'm a fiery Aries who runs on sour candy and caffeine.
 Follow my Trek!

 Although I've always enjoyed the outdoors and camping trips, I am challenging myself to learn and explore more of the world!
 The PCT seemed like a rational first step!

-NY-based writer, video editor, thru-hiker and runner Appalachian Trail '21
+NY-based thru-hiker and trail runner Appalachian Trail '21

 My name is Morgan, but you can call me Juicy.
 I am thru-hiking the Pacific Crest Trail and I am a soon-to-be Electrical Engineer.
 I was born without a left hand and through my blog updates, I hope to show that hiking is something everyone can enjoy!
 Feel free to also follow my adventure on my personal blog www.baloghikes.com or my Instagram page @baloghikes.